PetraGuy/CMEECourseWork/CMEEMiniProject/Documents/MiniProj3.md

 In addition, clustering algorithms can use various other metrics, such as the ratio of within cluster sum of squares to total sum of squares to evaluate the model.
 For well defined, compact clusters the ratio will be small.
 Since this metric was not available for all models, it is not used to compare different models.
 In addition, since the two clustering techniques performed so poorly, there was no reason to compare the two, and therefore these metrics are not shown here.

-Confusion matrices, which summarise the the frequencies of the species allocated to different classes and clusters, were produced to examine two of the models, but they were unfeasible for the K-means algorithms since this was repeated ten times, as discussed below, and the large number of confusion matrices would obfuscate the results.
+Confusion matrices, which summarize the the frequencies of the species allocated to different classes and clusters, were produced to examine two of the models, but they were unfeasible for the K-means algorithms since this was repeated ten times, as discussed below, and the large number of confusion matrices would obfuscate the results.
 Since they give the same information as accuracy, precision and sensitivity, they were used to discuss hierarchical clustering and the decision tree, but not to compare models or examine the results of K-means.

 ##3.2 Modelling methods.